Ready to build a full-stack influencer program?

 I’m here to tell you that if you’re asking that question, you’re thinking about your influencer marketing program in the wrong way.
 Let me explain...

-This transactional sentiment reflects in the kind of content they create and the way your brand is spoken about.
+This transactional sentiment reflects in the kind of content influencers create and the way your brand is spoken about.
 Their audience can sense that they’re working with you simply because you paid them $$$.

-Do not approach influencers by quoting what you think is a fair price, or asking them for a price to post, without first sending them free products or getting their thoughts on your brand at the very least.
+Do not approach influencers by quoting what you think is a fair fee, or asking them for a price to post, without first sending them free products or getting their thoughts on your brand at the very least.

 With that out of the way, let’s talk numbers.
 Every platform brings a different value to your business.
 So there is a way to calculate a fair fee to pay influencers on each platform.